 - a weakening of muscles and bones

-If a person is transitioning, they may choose to have testosterone therapy to make the aspects of their body that society understands as masculine more apparent.
+If an individual is transitioning, they may choose to have testosterone therapy to make the aspects of their body that society understands as masculine more apparent.

-A person may have a condition that causes them to have low testosterone levels, most commonly hypogonadism.
-According to an article in the journal American Family Physician, if a person has hypogonadism, the best course of action is for them to begin testosterone therapy once they know the risks.
+A person may have a condition that causes low testosterone levels — most commonly hypogonadism.
+According to a 2017 article, if a person has hypogonadism, the best course of action is to begin testosterone therapy once they know the risks.

-Research on testosterone therapies is still developing, in particular around the potential risks of increasing a person’s testosterone levels.
-For some people, such as those who have hypogonadism or those who are transitioning, these risks may be worth the benefits.
+Research on testosterone therapies is still developing, in particular around the potential risks of increasing its levels in a person.
+For some people, such as those who have hypogonadism or are transitioning, these risks may be worth the benefits.

 However, current recommendations are not to take testosterone supplements to reverse the effects of aging.
-Alternative treatments have little evidence to back them up, meaning they may be ineffective and create some level of risk.
+Alternative treatments have little evidence to back them up, meaning they may be ineffective and pose some health risks.